 Education is a fundamental aim of this project and we are seeking additional funding to create an exhibition developed specifically for schools.
 This will be accompanied by a range of supporting materials and worksheets for teachers to enable each city to have an educational out-reach programme to better involve students.
-When visiting the exhibition, children will be encouraged to interact via a fun ‘passport style’ game and parents will be able to simply click into a microsite with an internet enabled mobile phone to access a list of entertaining and engaging tasks for their children.
+When visiting the exhibition, children will be encouraged to interact via a fun ‘passport style’ game.

 In addition, the exhibition will act as a catalyst for local communities to commemorate the First World War and for local collaborations to take place, whilst actively promoting interactive learning partnerships with, for example: cultural organisations, regiments, businesses and community groups, schools, scouts and guides.

-Visitors will be encouraged to interact with online content from the Imperial War Museum, the Commonwealth War Graves Commission and local heritage projects.
+Visitors will be encouraged to interact with online content from the Imperial War Museum, the Commonwealth War Graves Commission and The Royal British Legion.